neilstuartcraig/statyck-thedotproduct.org/content-source/pages/Privacy.md

     * HTTP Strict Transport Security (HSTS)
     * Framing prevention (via X-Frame-Options) to help avoid e.g. click-jacking
     * Cross-Site Scripting (XSS) prevention (via X-XSS-Protection)
-    * Not leaking that you visited this website to sites I link to (via Referrer-Policy: same-origin) - only I receive "referer"
+    * Not leaking that you visited this website to sites I link to (via Referrer-Policy: same-origin) - only I receive "referer" headers

 ## Access logging
 I will probably make use of server-side access logging (logging web page requests to a file on the server) from time to time.
 These logs will never include any data which